 - Malfunction Indicator Light on steady An emission control system malfunction has been detected.
-Check the fuel-filler cap.
+Check the fuel-filler cap if the LOOSE FUEL CAP warning message is displayed in the odometer.
 If the fuel-filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
-The service light should turn off after a few driving trips.
-If the soon light does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
+The light should turn off after a few driving trips.
+If the light does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
 You do not need to have your vehicle towed to the dealer. - Malfunction Indicator Light blinking An engine misfire has been detected which may damage the emission control system.
 To reduce or avoid emission control system damage: - do not drive at speeds above 45 MPH (72 km/h). - avoid hard acceleration or deceleration. - avoid steep uphill grades. - if possible, reduce the amount of cargo being hauled or towed.

-The Malfunction Indicator Light may stop blinking and come on steady.
+The Malfunction Indicator Lamp Light may stop blinking and come on steady.
 Have the vehicle inspected by a NISSAN dealer.
-You do not need to have vour vehicle towed to the dealer.
+You do not need to have your vehicle towed to the dealer.